w9n/garden/docs/using-garden/configuration-files.md

 ### type

-A [module](../reference/glossary.md#module)'s `type` specifies what kind of module this is, which will control how the module's code gets built, tested, deployed, etc. The module types are defined by _providers_.
-The built-in providers include `container` and `generic` (which basically provides a way to run commands locally).
+A [module](../reference/glossary.md#module)'s `type` specifies what kind of module this is, which will control how the module's code gets built, tested, deployed, etc. The module types are implemented by _providers_.
+The built-in module types include `container` and `generic` (which basically provides a way to run commands locally).

 The example above is a `container` module, and the `hello-function` module is an `openfaas` module (which is one of many ways to run functions-as-a-service on Kubernetes).

-In this particular project, the `container` module type is deployed by the `local-kubernetes` provider, and the `openfaas` module is built and deployed by the corresponding `openfaas` provider.
+In this particular project, the `container` module type is implemented by the `local-kubernetes` provider, and the `openfaas` module is implemented by the corresponding `openfaas` provider.

 ### build

-A module's build configuration is specified via the `build` directive, and the implementation of what `build` does varies depending on which provider is responsible for that module.
+A module's build configuration is specified via the `build` field, and the implementation of what `build` does varies depending on which provider is responsible for that module.

 Regardless of the implementation, a module's build command is executed with its working directory set to a copy of the module's top-level directory, located at